Cvakapoor/Twitter_airflow/README.md

 - **Load**: Saves the cleaned tweet data as a CSV to **Amazon S3**.
 - **Orchestration**: Managed using **Apache Airflow**, deployed on an EC2 instance.

+## 📊 Architecture Overview

+The following diagram illustrates the system architecture for the Twitter ETL pipeline:

 ---